amorychambers/ci-ms3-backend/README.md

 ![Install requirements](docs/deployment/local-2.png)

 3. Create a new file called env.py in the root folder of your directory.
 Within this file, paste the following code, and enter your own values where necessary.
-I have left the standard values for some of the variables, but the SECRET_KEY and DB_URL values must be entered.
-The DB_URL variable should point to your postgres database, either locally or hosted online.
+I have left the standard values for some of the variables, but the SECRET_KEY and DB_URL values must be entered by the developer.
+The DB_URL variable should point to your postgres database.

 ```
 import os